Graduate Degrees and Certificates

 Securing an Advisor

-Once you have a confirmation, ask for a Recommendation Letter from your potential advisor and specify your potential advisor in your Statement of Purpose to be part of your application package.
+Once you have a confirmation, ask for a Recommendation Letter from your potential advisor and specify the advisor in your Statement of Purpose to be part of your application package.
 Please note that the confirmation to serve as your advisor does not mean you’ll be automatically offered a financial assistantship.
-You need to ask the advisor about the availability of assistantship (see the link to “Graduate Degree Funding”).
+You need to ask the advisor about the availability of assistantship (see the link to “Graduate Assistantship” below).

 You may apply formally for PhD without this procedure of securing the advisor.
 We will circulate your application materials to faculty members to see if someone is interested in serving as your advisor.
 If you are applying for the PhD program without a MS degree (directly from BS) and without securing an advisor, we may still admit you as an MS to be able to convert to PhD within 2-3 semesters (all your credits are then counted toward PhD).
 During this period, you interact with faculty and demonstrate your aptitude for PhD.